vectordotdev/vector/docs/CONTRIBUTING.md

 To protect all users of Vector, the following legal requirements are made.
 If you have additional questions, please [contact us](#contact).

-### DCO
+### Contributor License Agreement

-Vector requires all contributors to agree to the DCO.
-DCO stands for Developer Certificate of Origin and is maintained by the
+Vector requires all contributors to sign the a Contributor License Agreement (CLA).
+This gives Vector the right to use your contribution as well as ensuring that you own your contributions and can use them for other purposes.

-[Linux Foundation](https://www.linuxfoundation.org).
-It is an attestation attached to every commit made by every developer.
-All contributions are covered by, and fall under, the DCO.
+The full text of the CLA can be found at [https://cla.datadoghq.com/vectordotdev/vector](https://cla.datadoghq.com/vectordotdev/vector).

 #### Trivial changes